 The Dryrod System developed by the makers of the leading Dryzone Damp Proofing Cream are even more effective and with guaranteed dosage and increased treatment speed are recommended for projects that demand maximum performance.

 They are the quickest system available as the rods are simply inserted into pre-drilled 12mm holes along a continuous mortar course at 120mm centres.
-At only $45 per packet which will treat 2.5 metres of single brick ($40 per packet if you buy 5 packets or more) they are the most economical way of treating rising damp available in Australia.
+Perfect for DIY and an easy way to save $$$$.

 As the latest development in the treatment of rising damp, there are numerous advantages to using Dryrod Damp-Proofing Rods:

 |Mark your drill bit to drill to within 10 mm of the far side of the wall you are treating.||Use the rotary hammer mode on your SDS drill.|

 |Drill into the lowest mortar course above ground/floor level at 120 mm centres.
 Reduce the pressure on the drill as you get to within 30 mm of the far side of the wall to prevent damage to the other side of the wall.||Make sure the hole is clear of debris by moving the drill bit back and forward.|

 |A Dryrod is 180 mm in length which is the exact length to treat a solid double brick wall.
 For single brick cut each rod in half using garden secateurs or similar sharp cutting tool.
 For 300 mm walls insert one and a half rods into each hole.
 Rods can be inserted from both sides of thicker walls.
 As long as they are in the same mortar course they need not be in line with each other.||Insert the rod into the hole recessed to approximately 10 mm from the face of the wall using the back of the drill bit.|